| I

 home quickly.
 I was able to give him some positive attention

+that he otherwise wouldn’t have received that day.
 Of course, God not only uses interruptions to open

 opportunities for us to help others, but to meet needs in our